 Demand is a central concept in economics and the more specific subfield of macroeconomics.
 It signifies the desire and willingness of the consumer to own a particular product in exchange for his or her money.
-When done in the collective market, demand pertains to the total quantity of product bought during a particular period and under different price points.
-Price is a determinant of demand.
-However, there are other factors that influence demand or in other words, the desire and willingness of a consumer and the public to pay a price for a particular product.
+Furthermore, when applied to an entire market, demand pertains to the total quantity of products during a particular period and under different price points.
+Price is a basic determinant.
+However, in consideration of other influences, there are other factors that influence demand or, in other words, the desire and willingness of a consumer and the public to pay a price for a particular product.
 These are called the factors affecting demand.

 Below are the factors affecting demand:

-1. Changes in Price: The law of demand states that assuming all else being equal, an increase in price results in a decrease in demand.
-In addition, a decrease in price results in an increase in demand.
+The law of demand states that assuming all else is equal, an increase in price results in a decrease in demand.
+Furthermore, based on the assumption, a decrease in price results in an increase in demand.
 It is also worth mentioning that the demand for a product also affects its price.
-Hence, if demand goes up, price goes down and when demand goes down, price goes up.
-In other words, there is an inverse relationship between the price of a particular product and the quantity demand for the same product.
+Hence, if demand goes up, then the price goes down, and when demand goes down, the price goes up.
+There is a negative relationship or inverse relationship between the price of a particular product and the quantity demand for the same product.

 Shifters are other factors affecting demand.
-These are also regarded as non-price determinants of demand that cause a leftward or rightward shift in the demand curve.
-They affect the quantity demanded for a particular product even if the price remains the same.
-Examples of demand shifters are the income level or spending power of the consumers, the tastes or preferences of the consumers, the price of complements or substitutes, the size of the market, and expectation about the future.
+These are also regarded as non-price determinants that cause either a leftward or rightward shift in the demand curve.
+They influence the quantity demanded for a particular product even if the price remains the same.
+Examples of these demand shifters are the income level or spending power of the consumers, the tastes or preferences of the consumers, the availability and prices of complements and substitutes, the size of the market, and the expectations about the future.

-3. Economic Intervention: Governments can influence demand through policies and regulations.
-For example, prices of basic commodities such as food and energy are heavily regulated to promote the welfare of the consumers.
-This form of interventionism also stabilizes the demand for these basic commodities.
-In some instances, the government can directly lessen the demand by controlling the supply.
-Examples include the supply of basic commodities during natural calamities to prevent hoarding, import tariffs to promote domestic products, and threshold on hydrocarbon consumption to promote alternative energy sources.
+Governments can influence demand through regulations.
+Prices of basic commodities like food and energy are heavily regulated to promote the welfare of the consumers.
+This interventionism also stabilizes the demand for these basic commodities.
+The government can also directly lessen the demand by controlling the supply.
+Examples include the supply of basic commodities during calamities to prevent hoarding, import tariffs to promote domestic products, and special taxes to bar sales of certain products.

-5. Artificial Factors: There are other factors for artificially influencing demands.
-One example is planned obsolescence in which manufacturers design products with a limited useful lifespan to decrease demand in the future and increase demand for a newer product.
+There are other factors to artificially influence demands.
+A manufacturer can design a product with a limited useful lifespan to decrease its demand in the future and increase the demand for a newer product.
 This is called planned obsolescence.
-Pump-and-dump is another example in which price of owned stock are artificially inflated through false claims, thus selling the cheaply purchased stock at a higher price.
-This activity results in hype while affecting stock market prices.
-Artificial demand is another prime example in which consumer utility is increased inefficiently.
-Other examples are artificial scarcity and monopolies.
+Pump-and-dump is another example in which the price of a stock is artificially inflated through false claims to create market hype and affect stock prices.
+Artificial demand involves increasing consumer utility inefficiently.
+Other examples include artificial scarcity and monopolies.